jamboree/co2/README.md

 * `CO2_AWAIT_LET(var-decl, expr, body)`

-This is to eliminate the need of a local variable, for example:
+This allows you bind the awaited result to a temporary and do something to it.
 ```c++
 CO2_AWAIT_LET(auto i, task,
 {